Pinkyvicky/alx-pre_course/README.md

-I am having a good time with git
+I can do hard things